uditmahato/chat_bot/README.md

 * If you encounter issues with Google API authentication, ensure that the `GOOGLE_APPLICATION_CREDENTIALS` environment variable is properly set.
 * To add more file types or modify the chatbot's behavior, you can adjust the respective functions in the code.

-## Screenshots Setup

-To include the screenshots in your repository:
-* Create a `screenshots` directory in the root of your project.
-* Add your screenshots (`screenshot1.png` and `screenshot2.png`) inside the screenshots folder.

 ## License

 This project is licensed under the MIT License.